14-Apr-2026

 All participants will need a laptop or tablet with internet access, an active Ancestry.com account with DNA results and Pro Tools subscription, and personal research goals with key ancestors identified.

-Part 2 of this workshop will follow at a date to-be-determined in May.
+Part 2 of this workshop will follow on 30 May 2026.

 Location: Henrietta Public Library - Community Room